Novo Selo (Štip suburb): History

 Novo Selo is one of the oldest settlements in this area.
 Although there is no precise data on its creation, it is assumed that Novo Selo existed as a separate settlement before the 13th century, as evidenced by the numerous churches from that period, including the Ascension of Christ Church, which is the oldest church in the vicinity of Štip.
 During the 13th and 14th century, Novo Selo was a waqf of Sultan Bayazit, and then, in the time of Sultan Murat, Novo Selo was declared a military and guard settlement, thus gaining special rights and privileges.
 According to the 1519 census, there were 21 Christian families living in Novo Selo.
 In the census registers of 1570, 30 Christian families and 5 unmarried Christians were registered in Novo Selo.

-Since only the heads of the families were listed, the following names are mentioned: Pejo Pop, Stojko Nove, Nove Gjuro, Stojko Donko, Marko Siromah, Nikola Stanko, Mihail Stojko, Jovan Pop, Micko Kragu, Stojko Dejan, Dimitri Danlo, Mladen Siromah, Pavle Petko, Pejo Svetko, Petko Nikola, Ilija Vasil, Velcho Govedar, Gjorgj(e) Jove, Pavle Dojčin, Mile Petro, Jovan Vojo, Nikola Vojo, Velčo Projko, Bejto Domazet, Nikola Papudžija, Stojko Prodan, unmarried, Stojko Dojčin, unmarried, Jovan Velčo, unmarried, Mile Dojčin, unmarried, Tomcho Papudžija, unmarried.

 In the 19th century, Novo Selo played an important role in awakening the national consciousness and the struggle against the Ottoman rule, especially with the arrival of Damjan Gruev and Goce Delčev, who worked as teachers in the Novo Selo School.

-At the beginning of the 20th century, Novo Selo was inhabited exclusively by a Macedonian Christian population that was under the influence of Bulgarian propaganda.
+At the beginning of the 20th century, Novo Selo was inhabited exclusively by a Bulgarian Christian population.
 All its inhabitants fell under the supremacy of the Bulgarian Exarchate.
 According to the data of the Exarchate Secretary Dimitar Mishev ("Macedonia and its Christian Population") in 1905.
-There were 3,616 Bulgarians living in the village (all under the Exarchate) and there were two Bulgarian schools - one primary and one secondary school with 412 students.
+There were 3,616 Bulgarians living in the village (all under the Exarchate) and there were two Bulgarian schools – one primary and one secondary school with 412 students.